sebhildebrandt/systeminformation/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 Steps to reproduce the behavior:
-1. Go to '...'
+1. used function '...'
-2. Click on '....'
+2. code snippet '....'
-3. Scroll down to '....'
+3. start app / code
-4. See error
+4. See output/error '....'

+**Current Output**
+If applicable, add output to help explain your problem.

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Current Output**
-If applicable, add output to help explain your problem.

 **Environment (please complete the following information):**
  - systeminformation package version: